 Researchers, journalists, legislators, and foundations called upon the Institute regularly to answer "What next?" as K-12 education moved from a top-down decision-making model to one where decisions were made from the ground up, both by parents and those responding to parents' and students' needs.

 1618 W. Wells Street

 Milwaukee, WI 53233

-The City of Milwaukee Charter School Application is located under the Programs & Support link located on the left side of this page
+The City of Milwaukee Charter School Application is located under the Programs & Support link located at the top of this page.